 And oh boy, every time I’m surprised by the number of files collecting dust there!

-From .pdf files for vitamin descriptions, recipes found while browsing, to gifs and images I forgot were there.
+From PDF files for vitamin descriptions and recipes found while browsing, to GIFs and images I forgot were there.

 ⚠️ Note: One piece of warm advice I could offer would be to not download shady phone cleanup apps.
 Unless you can find some from a trusted source, it’s better to do it manually.

-Decluttering your personal computer won’t be much different than your work one.
+The decluttering process for your personal computer won’t be much different than your work one.
 There are only a few added things in this declutter checklist for your personal digital space.

 Organize your personal files